|Position:||Assistant Coach - Distance|

-Uli Steidl enters his tenth year as assistant coach of the cross country and track & field teams, focusing on the distance runners during the indoor and outdoor track and field seasons.
+Uli Steidl enters his 11th year as assistant coach of the cross country and track & field teams, focusing on the distance runners during the indoor and outdoor track and field seasons.
 He has overseen multiple championship performances by cross country student-athletes and distance track & field members.

 Steidl's previous coaching experiences came as assistant track and cross country coach at Edmonds-Woodway HS, where he was also teaching honors and IB/AP chemistry.
 He has been a coach/counselor at the White Pass Cross Country camp for the past 16 years and at the Falcon Cross Country camp from 2003-2005.